didhubdev/DIDhub-sdk/README.md

 # Usage

-This SDK primarily exposes a clean interface to the DIDhub smart contracts that enable batch operation on domain registration, renewal and management for public use.
+This SDK primarily exposes a clean interface to the DIDhub smart contracts that enables batch operation on domain registration, renewal and management for public use.
 These functions are already integrated into the [DIDhub official website](https://didhub.com).
 Detail examples are provided in the example/script folder for testing.

 The SDK also contains logic that involves batch list, offer and purchase of